ljunkie/zenrrd/README.md

       INFO: All this does is execute a python script as the zenoss user (to access the zenoss device database) and creates the <webroot>/bin/interfaces.csv file.

-    debug: you can run '<webroot>/bin/zenoss_rrd_int_csv.sh debug'  to see the output
+   * debug: you can run '<webroot>/bin/zenoss_rrd_int_csv.sh debug'  to see the output

 4) ADD to crontab: (once you have verified step 3 created a <webroot>/bin/interfaces.csv)
-    - this will update your interface csv file every hour on the 30 30 * * * * root <webroot>/bin/zenoss_rrd_int_csv.sh
+    - this will update your interface csv

+    30 * * * * root <webroot>/bin/zenoss_rrd_int_csv.sh

 5) [optional] To allow graph access without the need to login to zenoss first..